xStarbound/xStarbound/doc/lua/world.md

 #### `void` world.setDungeonBreathable(`DungeonId` dungeonId, `Maybe<bool>` breathable)

 Sets the overriding breathability for the specified dungeon ID, or returns it to the world default if unspecified.

 ---

+#### `StringList` world.weatherTypes()

+Lists the possible weather types for this world as configured in its metadata, in the order they are indexed internally.

+---

+#### `void` world.setWeather(`String` weatherType, [`bool` force])

+Sets the world's weather to the given type.
+The weather change takes effect immediately and resets the world's random weather change timer to the maximum configured duration for the specified weather type, so your newly set weather will persist for a while.

+If `force` is `true`, the specified weather is «held» permanently on the world until `world.setWeather` or `world.setWeatherIndex` is invoked again or the world is unloaded.
+This is particularly useful for roleplay hubs!

+If an out-of-range index or any string (such as an empty string) that does not correspond to a valid configured weather type is specified, the current weather is «held» indefinitely (until it's unloaded or these callbacks are invoked again) if `force` is true, or the world's normal random weather cycle is immediately resumed otherwise.

+If a valid weather is specified, setting `force` to false on an invocation of `world.setWeather` or `world.setWeatherIndex` after a «weather hold» was forced with a previous invocation allows the world's weather to cycle normally again after the timer for the newly specified weather expires.

+---